alexcoder04/frei/README.md

 ## FAQ

-### What is the differerence between "free" and "available"?
+### What is the differerence between "free" and "available" memory?

 For more detailed information, see [`free(1)`](https://man.archlinux.org/man/free.1).